Luke-Jacobs/RoguePi-and-HomeServer/RoguePi/README.md

 -  `PiExecute` manages command modules that run as services.
   - It starts and stops threads.
   - It returns the statuses of threads.
-  - It passes execution to a addon object (ex.
+  - It passes execution to an addon object (ex.
 Camera, Timelapse) and returns their output.

 ### Modules